bernieplug/eepelican/content/blog/negative-reviews-help.md

 As much as marketing teams would love for a product page to be covered exclusively with positive reviews, a brand with a few negative reviews is much more trustworthy as a whole.
 Customers understand that things can go wrong, that products can occasionally malfunction, and that disgruntled people exist.
 A couple bad reviews will not hurt your capacity to attract new customers.

 Of course, too many bad reviews is just as bad as too few.
-If you continuously receive bad reviews which reveal persistent problems with your products, you need to take a step back and take a good, hard look at your products, your service, and your business.
+If you continuously receive bad reviews which reveal persistent issues with your products, you need to take a step back and take a good, hard look at your products, your service, and/or your business.
 This article is only trying to bust the myth that an all-positive review set is the ideal.

 In general, stick to your standard gameplan of accumulating positive reviews through excellent quality, consistent responsiveness, and reliable customer service.
 Just remember that the occasional negative review can be a comfort to an almost-convinced buyer.